asafdav/ng-csv/README.md

-ng-csv
+ngCsv - Export to CSV using AngularJS
 ======

-Simple directive that turns arrays and objects into downloadable CSV files
+An AngularJS simple directive that turns arrays and objects into downloadable CSV files,

 ## Usage